plone/training/mastering-plone/plone5.rst

 The widgets where you input data are also completely rewritten.

 * Plone now uses the newest TinyMCE
-* The tags (keywords) widget and the widgets where you input usernames use `select2 <http://select2.github.io>`_ autocomplete to give a better user experience
+* The tags (keywords) widget and the widgets where you input user names use `select2 <http://select2.github.io>`_ autocomplete to give a better user experience
 * The related-items widget is a complete rewrite